1. Overview

 audit-log-index |

-Array of date strings with log entries | Configurable retention (default 30 days, max 365 days) |
+Array of date strings with log entries | Legacy retention period |

 audit-log:{date} |

-Array of log entry objects for that day | Configurable retention (default 30 days, max 365 days) |
+Array of log entry objects for that day | Legacy retention period |

 audit-log-retention |